Germany's Angela Merkel pushes for tougher coronavirus restrictions | DW | 09.12.2020

 Chancellor Angela Merkel has called for much tougher restrictions on public life going into Christmas.
 She came out explicitly in favor of the recommendations that Germany's National Academy of Science, Leopoldina, released on Tuesday.

 They call for an end to required school attendance starting Dec.
-14, an extended Christmas school break, full closure of businesses and working from home to the fullest extent possible.
+14, an extended Christmas school break, a full closure of businesses, and working from home to the fullest extent possible.

 Merkel said she opposed opening hotels so families could meet over the Christmas and New Year's holidays and that she agreed with recommendations to close shops after Christmas until January 10.